A spacious and convenient apartment featuring: one bedroom + study ...

 - What do I do if I want flatmates/tenant changes?

 If you wish for new people to move in, they will need to submit an application and will be subject to approval by the landlord.
-New flatmates are NOT ALLOWED to move in before their application is approved, this would be a breach of the lease which is a legal document.
+New flatmates are not authorised to move in before their application is approved, any changes made without approval would be considered a breach of you lease and could result in termination of your lease altogether.
+There is also $110 admin fee for any changes made to your lease after signing.

 - How many keys do I get?